Call Us

 • Find it difficult to accept that your child has grown into an adult who no longer needs you to care for them

-• Worry about your child’s safety or whether they will be able to take care of themselves
+• Worry about your child’s safety or whether they'll be able to take care of themselves

-• Feel as though you have lost your identity as a parent
+• Feel as though you've lost your identity as a parent

 Empty nest syndrome can be particularly difficult: